Kitware/CMake/Help/command/add_custom_command.rst

   The optional ``ARGS`` argument is for backward compatibility and will be ignored.

-  If ``COMMAND`` specifies an executable target (created by the :command:`add_executable` command) it will automatically be replaced by the location of the executable created at build time.
+  If ``COMMAND`` specifies an executable target name (created by the :command:`add_executable` command) it will automatically be replaced by the location of the executable created at build time.
+If set, the :prop_tgt:`CROSSCOMPILING_EMULATOR` executable target property will also be prepended to the command to allow the executable to run on the host.
   (Use the ``TARGET_FILE``
   :manual:`generator expression <cmake-generator-expressions(7)>` to
   reference an executable later in the command line.)